 Stonly’s interactive format has other benefits, too.
 Since solutions are broken into more digestible steps, you can include all necessary images and information without feeling overwhelming.
 Stonly’s search can direct customers to the exact right step, meaning they get to answers faster.
 With Stonly’s built-in analytics, you’ll see what content people use, which paths they follow, and where they drop off.

 Want to see how easy it is to build a powerful knowledge base with Stonly?
-Request a demo today.
+Start a FREE Trial.

 Step 4: Create an outline of your knowledge base